-Two entries from the Stanford Encyclopedia for Philosophy.
-Philosophers use ‘well-being’ to discuss the thing that makes your life go well for you, and ‘happiness’ to refer to a psychological state.
-Well-being and happiness need not be the same thing, hence the common (but mistaken) expression ‘there’s more to life than happiness’.
-Measurement
+Philosophers use ‘wellbeing’ to refer to what makes your life go well for you, and ‘happiness’ to refer to a positive psychological state.
+Wellbeing and happiness need not be the same thing, hence the common expression ‘there’s more to life than happiness’.

-A book-length document, “these guidelines represent the first attempt to provide international recommendations on collecting, publishing, and analysing subjective well-being data.”
-Two general discussions of the measures:
+A book-length document, “these guidelines represent the first attempt to provide international recommendations on collecting, publishing, and analysing subjective well-being data”:

-Distinguishing between the “remembering self” (abstract, gist attribution of SWB) and the “experiencing self” (actual affective experience, from moment to moment).
+Distinguishing between the “remembering self” and the “experiencing self”:

-A sceptical take on using happiness measures.
+A sceptical take on using happiness measures:

 Determinants of life satisfaction